nmxmxh/master-ovasabi/WHITE_PAPER.md

 ### Storage Model

-- **Partitioning Strategy**: The proposed storage model will leverage PostgreSQL's `LIST` and `RANGE` partitioning to physically separate tenant data.
+- **Partitioning Strategy**: The proposed storage model will leverage PostgreSQL's `LIST` and `RANGE` partitioning to physically separate tenant data [@postgres_partitioning].
 This design is intended to provide strong isolation and predictable performance once implemented.

 The following is an example of the proposed table structure: